MRS CHU'S STORY

 It was at college that Lola really discovered her life’s passion.
 The world was dying, she learned, and Lola increasingly came to the realization that it was her solemn duty to save it.
 To most mere mortals, this mammoth task would have been simply overwhelming.
 For Lola Poon, however, it lit a fire in her belly.
 The anger she’d suppressed for so many years was now allowed a means of expression: she could rant and rave as much as she desired when delivering her arguments outlining the impending ecological disaster associated with global warming . . . and sometimes people would even listen to her.

-It was also at Evergreen that Lola found her own kind, her tribe, united through a shared love of political correctness.
+It was also at Evergreen that Lola found her own kind, her tribe, united through a shared love of political correctness and ecological caring.
 She could finally breathe a sigh of relief: she wasn’t the only one trying to fix this mess of a planet after all.
 Lola had felt isolated and different—not in a good way—amongst the mind-numbing mediocrity that surrounded her on the Lower East Side, where no one cared about greenhouse gas emissions, depletion of the ozone layer, or global warming.
 In fact, in 1978 no one living on the LES of Manhattan had even heard about greenhouse gas emissions.
 A little bit of hype was just starting up in the media about ozone depletion, but knowledge about its cause and treatment were rudimentary.
 Lola felt people didn’t care about their planet home.
 They simply used it, abused it, and expected it to provide for them.
-This laissez-faire attitude that the entire human population seemed to have towards the health of the planet infuriated Lola Poon more than anything else.
+This laissez-faire attitude that the entire human population seemed to have towards the health of planet Earth infuriated Lola Poon more than anything else.